mondongos/flightwatcher/README.md

 So I can set alerts,
 I'd like to chose my destinations, dates, the max price and my phone number.
 ```
-- Setup a wizard with 5 steps
+- Setup a wizard with 6 steps
     - name
+    - email
-    - number
+    - phone number
     - destinations
     - dates
-    - phone number
+    - max price
 - Create UI
 - Store information in an array of objects